 These are the results and benefits for individuals, groups, communities, and systems.
-Outcomes should include increased awareness, knowledge, and capacity of participants to provide educational programs and evidence of changed intention or behavior of project participants.
-Indicate how you will measure successful implementation of addressing barriers to adoption of sustainable agriculture practices.
+Outcomes refer to increased awareness, knowledge, and capacity of the project's participants to provide educational programs and evidence of exerting change of intention or behavior concerning the addressed sustainable agricultural practices.